Is The Nikon 800 5.6 ED-IF AIS Lens Worth It's 5.5 Kg Weight To Carry Around?

 KANI PACK FOR LARGE 800 PRIME LENSES

-The Kani pack and 800 5.6 lens has clocked up thousands of overland offshore transit mileage using local transportation without damage or issues since 2016.
+The Kani pack and 800 5.6 lens has clocked up thousands of overland transit mileage using local transportation without damage or issues since 2016.
 Overland travel crossing through countries and continents using basic transport with an 800mm 5.6 lens without adequate protection will eventually destroy the lens within a short time period.
 The Kani L 300L is recommended if still available.
 The Kani harness system is non-swivel.
 The removal of the lens from the pack is quick and simple.
 The bulky lens front element and lens hood fits snugly into the bottom of the pack.
 The pack's center cushion is held by three velcro flaps, and can be adjusted up and down to hold the lens barrel firmly in place.
 The top flap protects the cameras backside and removed when required.
 The solid base ensures the pack to stand vertically.
 There's also enough pockets adequately placed around and inside the pack for small items like filters, SD and flash cards.